lr101/portfolio/content/about/_index.md

 ---
 date: '2026-01-14T18:30:22+01:00'
 draft: false
-title: About Me
+title: About Me - Moin, I'm Lukas!!
 ---

-# Moin, I'm Lukas

 I am a **Software Developer/Security Professional** from in Germany with passion in trying new stuff - pretty much everything regarding software.
 Now in the age of AI, I can even create frontend UI/UX ;=).
 Currently, I am transitioning my focus toward Security Engineering and/or Operations.
 ---